General information about the course.

 Lectures will take place in Cape Town at Vredekloof Clinic and at a pre-determined venue in Gauteng.
 This will be communicated at a later point.

 Students will meet in person as a group with faculty members once or twice a month for three (3) modules per contact session.
 The lecturing time will be 5 hours for that day.
 Students will all receive the course reading-lists prior to the start of lectures and will be expected to come to class prepared for discussion.
-In addition, the student is expected to submit in advance of class a short personal interpretation of the articles/chapters allocated for that module.

 The three modules consist of:

 - The basic theoretical and therapeutic assumptions as postulated by Dr. James F. Masterson, M.D.
 The day will start with two 60 minute lectures covering the prescribed theoretical material.